 If we assume that we already know what our partner wants or that they know what we want, communication is already muddied.
 Or if we go into negotiations with the notion that a particular goal is more important to our partner than it actually is or that they will throw a hissy-fit if we don't go along, we may not bring 100% to the negotiations.
-Or if we already believe that relationships are just about keeping the peace or that there is no way for both of us to win, then compromise will be a part of our lives—because what we believe is what we create.
+Or if we already believe that relationships are just about keeping the peace or that there is no way for both of us to be happy, then compromise will be a part of our lives—because what we believe is what we create.

 Compromising is a lazy way of interacting.
 We've learned to get our needs met indirectly and to trade our own happiness for another's happiness.
 Instead of going to bat for a dynamic solution that far exceeds what we can possibly imagine individually, we've learned to compromise.
 But when we give up ourselves for another's wishes, it backfires every time.

 Champion What Is Important to Each Other

 When we look for and commit to win-win solutions rather than settling for compromise, we discover some very creative ways to move from conflict to understanding, from competing to a synergy that creates novel solutions.
 This new attitude greatly enhances a relationship.
 Compromise in marriage is unnecessary when we love ourselves enough to give voice to our needs and desires while also caring for our partner's happiness, too.

-Take Compromise out of Your Vocabulary!
+Take Compromise Out of Your Vocabulary!

 It took a bit of talking, but we figured out a solution.
 Since I really only wanted a night off from cooking, my husband volunteered to grill my favorite meal; we spent some quality time with our children, and then we went to a later showing of the movie he wanted to see—not just a win-win but a win-win-win solution!

 When my husband and I talked more about this new way of seeing things, a whole new concept unfolded for us.
 We found that there is always a way to express our love and stay connected while creating a win for us both.
 A light bulb went off: if our attention focused on creating more closeness and love in our relationship, a solution would reveal itself and allow us to shift more easily to generating a win-win solution.
-The more we practiced, the easier it became, until compromise disappeared from our vocabulary and our decisions.
+The more we practiced, the easier it became until compromise disappeared from our vocabulary and our decisions.